 About the Program

-The CT-CCNP is a four-semester, 68-credit program which awards an Associate in Science Degree.
-Graduates are eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and can apply for licensure through the Connecticut Department of Public Health.
+4 Semesters, 68 CreditsA 4-semester, 68-credit program awarding an Associate in Science Degree.
+Graduates are eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and can apply for licensure through the CT Department of Public Health.

 The application period for the nursing program is November 1 - February 1 each year.
 All CT-CCNP applicants must complete the online nursing program application and submit all related documentation to the Admissions Office at the College of First Choice by the February 1st deadline.
 The "College of First Choice" is the college that the applicant would most like to attend.